<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Is a LVCMOS Output Signal Right for My Application?

-That covers a lot of ground there.
 So, is it the best output for your application?

-The short answer is it depends.
+The short answer is: it depends.
 Specifically, it all depends on what your power availability is for your application.
 If you have access to more power and the application requires it, then going with a higher voltage CMOS clock might make more sense.
-If your power supply is limited and you are trying to reduce power costs, however, then LVCMOS is the way to go.
+If your power supply is limited and you are trying to reduce power costs, then LVCMOS is the way to go.

-CMOS and all its variants have a lot of advantages.
-But it’s important to get it right the first time during the design stage when you’re deciding which signal output to go with.
-Your decision will also depend on what your priorities are (reducing phase noise, power use, etc.) It can be a tough choice, and making the wrong one can result in a lot of wasted time and money.
-To help make this process easier for you, we’ve put together a helpful guide that analyzes the pros and cons of all single-ended and differential output types.
+CMOS and its variants have a lot of advantages.
+But when you're deciding which signal output to go with, it’s important to get it right the first time during the design stage.
+Your decision will also depend on what your priorities are, such as reducing phase noise or power usage.
+It can be a tough choice, and making the wrong one can result in a lot of wasted time and money.

 Schedule a technical discussion with our engineers